 An MSc Degree is usually the next step after a Bachelor degree.
 MSc (Master of Science) degrees are taught or research courses, typically one or two years in length – if studied full time.
-Such programmes are designed to help students specialise, gain in-depth knowledge and transferable skills on a particular subject of interest.
+Such programmes are designed to help students specialise in and gain in-depth knowledge and transferable skills about a particular subject of interest.
 However, international students seem not to be so familiar with the online MSc degrees.
 Are you wondering why?
 Some hesitations arise from wrong impressions around the efficiency, quality and content of online learning.
-Let’s do some myth-busting – read below 5 + 1 common myths around online-based MSc Degrees busted.
+Let’s do some myth-busting – read below 6 common myths around online-based MSc Degrees.

 It’s absolutely normal that future or prospective online students are worried about getting enough support during their studies.
 Rest assured – if you choose to pursue an online MSc degree, you will not be alone during your digital education journey.
 Online students get the support they deserve as if they were on-campus students.
 For example, student support services, career advising, and IT support are always available.
 Universities also ensure easy access to study materials, resources and other learning tools to make student life more convenient and flexible.
 When it comes to individualised support from professors and tutors, students can contact their mentors with one click – through the virtual learning environment (VLE).
 In contrast, on-campus studies limit such communication to only a few hours per week in-office meetings.